-Ausable Bayfield Conservation Authority (ABCA) raises awareness of potential Gypsy Moth caterpillar infestation, actions homeowners can take to reduce its impact
+Ausable Bayfield Conservation Authority (ABCA) raises awareness of potential caterpillar infestation, actions homeowners can take to reduce its impact

 “We’ve definitely seen pockets with a higher than usual number of egg masses on trees, with some trees almost completely covered,” said Ian Jean, ABCA Forestry Specialist.

-- Fact sheet - Gypsy Moth (1 MB - Large PDF file)
+- Fact sheet - Spongy Moth (1 MB - Large PDF file)

-“In our area, Oak, Aspen, Birch and Basswood are the tree species preferred by the Gypsy Moth,” Ian said.
+“In our area, Oak, Aspen, Birch and Basswood are the tree species preferred" by the Spongy Moth, Ian said.

 Homeowners can take steps to reduce the population now, according to Ausable Bayfield Conservation.

 During winter and early spring, the caterpillars exist as egg masses which are clusters of 100 to 1,000 eggs, covered by a coating of tan-coloured hairs.
 Egg masses look a bit like a cocoon but are flatter and attached to the outside of tree bark, rocks, or the sides of buildings.